The Council provides a pipe network of treated drinking water to properties in these areas:

 Why is Kaikohe facing a water shortage?

 The amount of rainfall this winter and, just as importantly, where that rain fell means the expected recharge of groundwater sources has not occurred.
 River and groundwater levels are currently lower than usual for this time of year.
-The sources for Kaikohe water are among the most vulnerable raw water sources we have, and levels have remained worryingly low after a dry winter.
-Both the Northland Regional Council and NIWA report that recent months have seen approximately 30 percent less rainfall than is typical.
-Because it takes months for the Monument Hill aquifer to recharge, current rainfall would not lift the level of that source.
-While some rainfall (if it falls consistently) could help our surface water supply taken from the Wairoro Stream, too much rain can dirty the stream’s water and slow down clean water production from the Taraire Hills treatment plant.
+The sources for Kaikohe water are among the most vulnerable raw water sources we have, and levels have remained worryingly low after a very dry summer and autumn.
+Because it takes months for the Monument Hill aquifer to recharge, current rainfall is unlikely to lift the level of that source.
+While some rainfall (if it falls consistently) will help our surface water supply taken from the Wairoro Stream, too much rain can dirty the stream’s water and slow down clean water production from the Taraire Hills treatment plant.

 The Opononi and Omapere water supply provides water to about 900 people in the two townships.
 Water is taken from the Waiarohia Dam and the Waiotemarama Stream and treated to national drinking water standards at our Omapere treatment plant before being distributed to users through two reservoirs.